-The Schastes marinus stock was assessed at the April 1979 Meeting (ICNAF Redbook 1979, page 74).
+The Sebastes marinus stock was assessed at the April 1979 Meeting (ICNAF Redbook 1979, page 74).
 A further assessment has not yet been possible due to the lack of sufficiently good fishing effort data for recent years.
-The previous assessment, based on a general production model analysis, indicated a MSY (maximum sustainable yield) level of about 10,000 tons and an equilibrium catch at $2/3 \, \text{F}{\text{MSY}}$ of about 9,000 tons.
-However, the correlation coefficient for the regression of catch-per-effort on fishing effort (r = 0.63) indicated that catch levels derived from the model have fairly large variances.
+The previous assessment, based on a general production model analysis, indicated an MSY (maximum sustainable yield) level of about 10,000 tons and an equilibrium catch at 2/3 FMSY of about 9,000 tons.
+However, the correlation coefficient from the regression of catch-per-effort on fishing effort (r = 0.63) indicates that catch levels derived from the model have fairly large variances.